johanneswussler/Mendix-AWS-Lambda/README.md

 ### Rename the Module

-When the app has been initiated there has already a first module been created.
+When the app has been initiated, there has already a first module been created.
 However, it is called **MyFirstModule**.
 In order to keep the app clear and intuitive, rename the module to *LambdaModule*.

 To do this execute the following steps:
 1. In the **App Explorer** right-click on the module **MyFirstModule** and then click **Rename...**.